dask/dask-blog/_posts/2021-02-00-imaging-dask-pytorch.md

 A Worked Example
 -----------------

 Let’s start with an example applying a pre-trained [UNet](https://arxiv.org/abs/1505.04597) to a stack of light sheet microscopy data.

+In this example, we:
+1. Load data from Zarr into a multi-chunked Dask array
+2. Load a pre-trained PyTorch model that featurizes images
+3. Construct a function to apply the model onto each chunk
+4. Apply that function across the dask array with the dask.array.map_blocks function.
+5. Store the result back into Zarr format

 This particular UNet takes in an 2D image and returns a 2D x 16 array, where each pixel is now associate with a feature vector of length 16.
 Thanks to Mars Huang for training this particular UNet on a corpous of biological images to produce biologically relevant feature vectors during his work on [interactive bio-image segmentation](https://github.com/transformify-plugins/segmentify).
 These features can then be used for more downstream image processing tasks such as image segmentation.
 We will use the same data that we analysed in our last [blogpost on Dask and ITK](https://blog.dask.org/2019/08/09/image-itk), and you should note the similarities to that workflow even though we are now using new libaries and performing different analyses.

 ```